Loading...

 My name is Mackenzie Warren, and it is my great honor to be a Baldwin Scholar of Duke’s Class of 2024 where I majored in Psychology and minored in Education.
 My favorite part of being a Baldwin is how it has allowed me to learn from and collaborate with insanely brilliant and passionate female leaders who have taught me about myself—the strengths I bring to the table as well as the areas in which I can evolve—and taught me to appreciate the stories of those around me.

 Something else that energizes me is my passion for serving historically-marginalized and economically-disadvantaged students through disseminating educational resources, tools, and advice to them.
-Because I recognize the injustice that some children are better positioned to thrive in the classroom simply due to coming from high-income households with involved parents, in 2019, I founded my own nonprofit called Mack’s School Prep (MSP) with the mission of serving as a role model who empowers under-resourced high schoolers to take advantage of their education and get into their dream college.
+Because of the unjust reality that some youths are better positioned to thrive in the classroom simply due to coming from higher-income households with involved parents, I founded my own nonprofit in 2019 and named it Mack’s School Prep (MSP); the mission of MSP is to give me a platform to serve as a role model who empowers under-resourced high schoolers to take advantage of their education and ultimately get into their dream college.

-In alignment with my passion for addressing the inequity in our American education systems, while attending Duke, I chose to invest time in extracurriculars such as volunteering with Families Moving Forward and at the Boys and Girls Club of Durham and Orange Counties; working as a part-time post-secondary access advisor with the Game Plan: College Team of the Emily K Center; and doing program coordination work via a “Success and Support” initiative with Students to Scholars 501(c)(3).
-The career goal that I am moving towards is going to law school to study children’s rights so that I can spend my future advocating for one of the most vulnerable demographics of our world—young people.
-I want to make a positive difference in the lives at-risk youths who have tragically suffered unfortunate circumstances: poverty, neglect / abuse, family dysfunction, substance use, violence, criminality, PTSD, and more.
+In alignment with my passion for addressing the inequity in our K-12 American education system, my time at Duke was spent investing in extracurriculars such as volunteering with Families Moving Forward and the Boys and Girls Club of Durham and Orange Counties; working as a Post-Secondary Access Advisor with the Game Plan: College Team of the Emily K Center; and doing program coordination work via a “Success and Support” initiative with a 501(c)(3) called Students to Scholars.
+The career goal that I am moving towards is attending law school so that I can be better equipped for my vocational aspiration of advocating for one of the most vulnerable demographics of our world: children.
+I want to make a positive difference in the lives of at-risk youths who have tragically suffered at the hands of unfortunate circumstances: poverty, neglect / abuse, family dysfunction, substance use, violence, criminality, PTSD, the school-to-prison pipeline, and more.

 Last but not least, it would be remiss of me to not use my alumni-hood to impart some advice to current Baldwins at Duke.
-Be inspired every day by the world and the people around you.
-Choose to learn from, as opposed to being intimidated by, those who are up to big things you dream of doing.
-Remember that vulnerability and authenticity creates the kind of caring community that will help you metamorphose into a beautiful butterfly.
-Practice joy and gratitude, even when it feels like nothing is going right, because every hard time is only temporary.
-Get out of your comfort zone as often as you can because all growth happens in the stretch zone.
-Rest isn’t earned; it’s deserved always.
-Be proud of yourself: you did at least one thing today, and that deserves an applause.
+(1) Be inspired every day by the world and the people around you.
+(2) Choose to learn from, as opposed to being intimidated by, your peers who are up to big things in the world, just like you are.
+(3) Remember that demonstrating vulnerability and authenticity will help you build the kind of caring community that will support you in your journey towards being the best version of yourself.
+(4) Practice joy and gratitude, even when it feels like nothing is going right, because every hard time is only temporary.
+(5) Get out of your comfort zone as often as you can because all growth happens in the stretch zone.
+(6) Rest isn’t earned; it’s always deserved.
+(7) Be proud of yourself: you did at least one thing today, and that deserves an applause.